 For the method of maximum likelihood, a single simulation experiment was performed corresponding to $\kappa = 0.15$ and m = 30.
 The bias was found to be about half that of the method of L-moments, i.e. not very substantial.
-Its sample variance, however was equally high as in the other methods, which indicates that the uncertainty in estimating the shape parameter is high even using the more accurate method of maximum likelihood.
+However, its sample variance was equally high as in the other methods, which indicates that the uncertainty in estimating the shape parameter is high even using the more accurate method of maximum likelihood.
 It is noted that the latter method is not widely used in engineering applications, as, in contrast to the other two methods which are simple, it requires numerical optimization (no analytical solution can be obtained).
 Consequently, a more detailed demonstration of the behaviour of this method is not relevant to this investigation, whose purpose is to demonstrate whether common engineering practices hide or display an underlying EV2 behaviour of a series of maxima.
-The reader interested in additional information of the application of the maximum likelihood method in rainfall extremes, including testing of rejecting the hypothesis of EV1 versus EV2, as well as in Baysian analysis in fitting EV2 to rainfall extremes, is referenced to Coles and Pericchi (2003).
+The reader interested in additional information on the application of the maximum likelihood method to study rainfall extremes, including testing the hypothesis of EV1 vs EV2, as well as in Bayesian analysis in fitting EV2 to rainfall extremes, is referred to Coles & Pericchi (2003).

-The findings of this investigation show that the empirical evidence supporting the wide applicability of the Gumbel distribution may in fact be the result of too small sample sizes and imperfections of parameter fitting methods, rather than a manifestation of the real behaviour of rainfall maxima.
+The findings of this investigation show that the empirical evidence supporting the wide applicability of the Gumbel distribution may, in fact, be the result of too small sample sizes and imperfections of parameter fitting methods, rather than a manifestation of the real behaviour of rainfall maxima.
 To improve the clarity of the real behaviour of extreme rainfall series longer records are needed.
-Such records are investigated in the second part of the study.
+Such records are investigated in the second part of the study (Koutsoviannis, 2004).